 There is a construct of what masculinity is which denies the existence of men who refuse to be grouped into that box.

 I know straight men don’t view other straight men who accept their femininity and men in the LGBTQ community as real men solely because of their sexuality and feminine nature.
 The definition of masculinity for gay men is much more intricate, intense and potentially disturbing.
-Gay men are still men, yes and they also do enjoy the benefits of their manhood in the patriarchal society we live in but it doesn’t change the way their masculinity is viewed.
-Gay men are often laughed at by heterosexual men who believe that women are inferior to men and femininity is to be laughed at and as such, deserve to be treated as less because of their sexuality and how gay men are more likely to embrace their femininity.
+It is said that the masculinity of gay men is said to be fragile, tainted, girly and leaning into womanhood, gay men are often laughed at by heterosexual men for being gay simply because they believe that women are inferior to men and femininity is to be laughed at and as such, deserve to be treated as less, being able to earn respect as a gay man from heterosexual men is tough because their treatment is linked to their sexuality and how masculine they can be.
 The idea of what homosexuality is to a lot of heterosexual men is to want to be like women and so their manhood is dismissed.

 Biologically, women and men do possess characteristics that differentiates both of them and groups both as male/female, a side more dominant than the other or equally the same.
 It’ll be a shame if one side is completely ignored or suppressed because of this idea society has on what masculinity and femininity is and supposed to be.